first published as Shepherd on Climate No.38 on Sunday 22nd April 2007.

 This blog is a weaving together of research carried out by Clive Custler, Jerry Smith and Michael Crichton...with a few other sources and a little of my own desk research with Google, Wikipedia and other public sources thrown in for good measure.
 The Kovacs story, for instance, is lifted from Custler although I did some desk research to see if there really was such a guy (I couldn't find anything).
 I included the story because I think it is quite probable.
 In fact, subsequently Lazlo Kovacs has appeared in the historic novel The Summer of '39 by Thomas Ericsson.
 I also believe that the message is much more important than the messengers.
-The issue of climate weapons ought to be investigated...and the results of the investigation should be released into the public domain...or at least made available for Wikileaks to publish.
+The issue of climate weapons ought to be investigated...and the results of the investigation should be released into the public domain...or leaked for Wikileaks to use.
 A Senate Committee or a House of Commons Committee should do this sort of job...but I am not holding my breath.
 A US Grand Jury in any state could set the ball rolling.
 To follow the story further listen to interviews relating to the 2012 launch of the investigative journalism and whistle blowing brought together in Why in the World are they Spraying coming from activists on the US West Coast.